Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 1. Open the project in Android Studio.
 2. Sync Gradle files and let Android Studio download dependencies.
 - Store created rides locally using a small JSON-backed helper
+- Search local rides by destination from the home screen